 BIBLIOGRAPHY:Gabriel Saldivar, Los Indios de Tamaulipas (Mexico City: Pan American Institute of Geography and History, 1943).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SEPINPACAM INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms22), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Sepinpacam Indians," accessed April 25, 2017, http://www.tshaonline.org/handbook/online/articles/bms22.